yalonso03/140e-final-project/README.md

 ## The USB stack
 First, a massive thank you to Tianle Yu for his [documentation on building a USB Host Stack for DWC2](https://sites.tianleyu.com/~unics/cs140e/usb.md)!
 Without him, this would have not been possible!

 The modem we use needs to communicate with the Pi over USB, which we do not currently have the support for.
 So, we needed to build a driver and a USB host stack for the DWC2 controller (hardware component inside the broadcom that allows us to send USB information).
+Implementing this gave us the OSey part of our project that we needed.

 ==== Highest Level ====
 - `app/door_unlock_script.c` implements the main application that can be run on the pi to constantly keep an eye out for calls to the landline + unlock the door.